-Professor Kristin (Kris) Henning, Director of the Juvenile Justice Clinic and Initiative, trains juvenile defenders, prosecutors and other state actors across the country on implicit racial bias and the intersection of race and adolescence in the Fourth Amendment and other legal doctrines.
+Professor Kristin (Kris) Henning, Director of the Juvenile Justice Clinic and Initiative, trains juvenile defenders, prosecutors, judges, and other state actors across the country on racial bias, racial trauma, and the legal implications of race, adolescence, and policing in the Fourth Amendment and other legal doctrines.
 Contact Prof. Kristin Henning for more information about training.

 Racial Justice and Youth Defense Fellowship

 The Racial Justice and Juvenile Defense Fellowship is the first of its kind—created solely to advance racial justice advocacy in the Juvenile Justice Initiative.
 The Fellow’s current projects include developing training materials and resources to help train defenders and other juvenile justice stakeholders on strategies to identify and correct racial bias, managing both the Youth in Proximity and Ambassadors for Racial Justice Programs, and working in collaboration with the National Juvenile Defender Center to develop the Racial Justice Toolkit.
 Apply for the 2022-2024 Racial Justice and Youth Defense Fellowship.